tallpauley/coldtype-examples/README.md

 That should spit out a bunch of stuff.

-Now you can open up the Coldtype app.
-This will need to be open (& remain open) whenever you’re working on a coldtype python file.
+Now you can open up the Coldtype viewer app.
+This will need to be open (& remain open) whenever you’re working on a coldtype python file, and before you run a `coldtype ...` command.

 Once the app is open, head back to a terminal & try this: